KatrinaFrost/tictactoe/README.md

 After three rounds, the game will declare the winner or if it is a match and then the board will reset.

+## What issues I experienced ##

+- Does not currently add up best of three score
+- Timings are a bit off for the pop up box
+- JS code is very messy - would like to tidy this up.
+- Issues restyling the replay button
+- Adding in the timeout function
+- Made table in HTML and only found out at 3am on showcase day that I could have done a 2d table in JS.
+- Pusheen kept disappearing
+- I could not work out the animation so a friend kindly helped me.
+(I will spend time looking into this to understand it)

+## What I would like to add ##

+- Social media icons
+- Updated pop up and scoreboard when player has won after three rounds of three
+- clean code
+- Rewrite in Jquery
+- Condense code
+- More style in General
+- Pop up fade in fade out
+- Let player choose character
+- Local storage
+- Customer board sizes
+- Networked multiplayer

+## What I would do next time ##

+- Write my HTML and CSS first
+- Write a list of all variables needed and give variables better names.
+Then work on them one by one in JS
+- Use Trello to plan my time efficiently
+- DO NOT PANIC CODE
+- Learn more CSS
+- Tackle smaller chunks at a time and make sure they work before moving on to the next thing
+- Git hub often
+- Keep track of my thought process

 ## Acknowledgments ##